2000 Azorean regional election

-The Azores Regional Election, 2000 (Eleições Regionais dos Açores, 2000) was an election held on 15 October 2000 for the legislative assembly and government of the Portuguese autonomous region of the Azores, in which the Socialist Party, under the leadership of Carlos César received 49% of the votes, and got an absolute majority, in comparison to their direct rivals, the Social Democratic Party with 32%.
-Voter turnout was the lowest til then with just 53.3% of the electorate casting their ballot on election day.
+The Azores Regional Election, 2000 (Eleições Regionais dos Açores, 2000) was an election held on 15 October 2000 for the legislative assembly and government of the Portuguese autonomous region of the Azores, in which the Socialist Party, under the leadership of Carlos César received 49 percent of the votes, and got an absolute majority, in comparison to their direct rivals, the Social Democratic Party with 32 percent.
+Voter turnout was the lowest til then with just 53.3 percent of the electorate casting their ballot on election day.

 Background

 In the Azores, there were 52 seats in the Regional Parliament in dispute, the same of the previous election, in 1996.
 The seats were distributed by the 9 islands of the archipelago proportionally to the population of each island; however, each island is entitled to at least two members of parliament.

+Electoral system

+For the 2000 election, the Azores regional parliament elected 52 members through a proportional system in which the 9 islands elect a number of MPs proportional to the number of registered voters.
+MPs are allocated by using the D'Hondt method.

 Issues

 Political parties

 The political parties, movements and alliances during these elections mirrored many of the parties that appeared in the national legislative and/or European elections of that year, but specifically included the following: